newrelic/newrelic-telemetry-sdk-node/README.md

-_**In the next 3-6 months, we plan to EOL the New Relic Node.js Telemetry SDK.
-If you are using the Telemetry SDK to send OpenTelemetry data to New Relic, we recommend using the OpenTelemetry Collector with the New Relic Exporter as an alternative.
-You can find an details in the quick start [here](https://docs.newrelic.com/docs/more-integrations/open-source-telemetry-integrations/opentelemetry/opentelemetry-quick-start/).**_
+# Archival Notice
+As of 2024-08-21 we are archiving the New Relic Node.js Telemetry SDK project.
+Please explore the [option to use OpenTelemetry](https://docs.newrelic.com/docs/more-integrations/open-source-telemetry-integrations/opentelemetry/opentelemetry-setup/) as an alternative to send Node.js telemetry data to New Relic.

 <br />
 <br />